Learn to teach Prenatal Yoga with Heart, Consciousness, and Mastery at Boulder’s Premier Prenatal Yoga Studio

 Financial aid available, work trade available

-(past participants in Part I can sign up for Part II only, please contact us with questions.
-You can also pay for both parts now, even if you plan to do a later training for Part II.)
+(past graduates of Part I can sign up for Part II only, please contact us with questions.
+You can also pay for both parts now, even if you plan to postpone your training for Part II.)